kazunori279/bigquery-fluentd-docker-sample/README.md

 SELECT * FROM [bq_test.access_log] LIMIT 1000
 ```

 That's it!
 You've just confirmed that nginx access log events are collected by Fluentd, imported into BigQuery and visible in the Browser Tool.
-You may use Apache Bench tool or etc to hit the web page with more traffic to see how Fluentd + BigQuery can handle high volume logs in real time.
-It can support up to 10K rows/sec by default (and you can extend it to 100K rows/sec by requesting).
+Later we will use the Apache Bench tool to generate more traffic.
+This load can be scaled quite well, BigQuery can support up to 10K rows/sec by default per table (and you can extend it to 100K rows/sec by requesting).

 ## Using BigQuery Dashboard

-Using Google Sheets and the BigQuery connector, you can create a BigQuery Dashboard which lets you easily write and visualize queries and have them update periodically (e.g. every minute, hour, or day).
+Using Google Sheets and the BigQuery connector, you can create a BigQuery Dashboard which lets you easily store and visualize queries and have them update periodically automatically (e.g. every minute, hour, or day).

 ### Features